The Fountain House (Doylestown, Pennsylvania): History

 The Fountain House was one of seven taverns in pre-revolutionary Doylestown.
 It was constructed by William Doyle, the founder of Doylestown.
 The first part of the building was constructed in 1758.
 Owned by a Tory during the American Revolutionary War, it was seized by government authorities and sold at auction.
 Throughout the 19th century, The Fountain House hosted, in addition to a tavern, the first Doylestown post office, and a stagecoach line connecting Philadelphia and Easton.
-The Fountain House was entered into the National Register of Historic Places in 1972.

 Construction

 The Fountain House, built primarily in the Victorian style, has gone through a number of changes.